 What Is An Insect?

-The reason I ask what appears a simple question is that I don’t want to confuse insects with beneficial and detrimental bugs.
+The reason I ask what appears a simple question is that I don’t want to confuse insects with beneficial garden insects and detrimental bugs.
 I’ll talk about them in another post.

 Insects are invertebrates, that’s to say they have no backbone and vertebral column.
 What they do have is a chitinous exoskeleton (chitin is a polysaccharide that’s also found in the cell walls of fish, and fungi) and a three-part body.
 That’s ahead, thorax and abdomen.
 And because they have a hard chitinous exoskeleton most of them lay eggs as producing live young is difficult (though aphids and some other species do achieve it with spectacular success).
 Insects are a very successful group.
 More than 90% of all anI’m al forms on earth are insects!
 In some senses, insects rule the world.
 The Insecta classification is huge and includes beetles, flies, moths and wasps